-As described within this Stage 1 assessment, it is considered certain that the historic and current operation of the Site has not had a likely significant effect on the Natura 2000 sites pertinent to this Stage 1 Screening Assessment.
-There is a high level of confidence in the likely degree of the magnitude of impacts in accordance with the Site and as such it is concluded objectively that significant effects have not been afforded.
+As described within this Stage 1 assessment, it is considered certain that the implementation of the Project at the Site will not cause a likely significant effect on the Natura 2000 sites pertinent to this Stage 1 Screening Assessment.
+There is a high level of confidence in the likely degree of the magnitude of impacts in accordance with the Project and as such it is concluded objectively that significant effects will not be afforded.